 I think you’ll find I do things a bit differently than most financial advisors.
-While some claim it's the red hair, I prefer to credit my experience.
-Not surprisingly, every advisor on the planet promises to help clients reach their financial goals.
-However, very few actually have the skill set to do so.
+Not surprisingly, while every advisor on the planet promises to help clients reach their financial goals, very few actually have the skill set to do so.
 My professional background is in analysis and strategy, not sales.
 This makes all the difference in the world with regard to process and achieving long-term results.

 Earlier in my career, I worked as an investment analyst for America’s third oldest mutual fund company.
 If you have a 401k, an IRA, or a traditional brokerage account - you most certainly own mutual funds.
 But how did you select those funds?
 How do you discern the good from the bad?
 I know what happens behind the scenes and what to look for.
 My clients can rely on my own personal industry experience.

 As the founder and President of Wealthsights Financial, I’m also entirely independent.
 This means my clients’ best interests always come first as part of a fiduciary standard.
 Big bank and brokerage advisors face all sorts of conflicts in the form of sales quotas, proprietary products, and captive investment lists.
 Rest assured – my only focus is you.

 Finally, Wealthsights offers comprehensive planning solutions that include both traditional investments and insurance.
 I am both a registered Investment Advisor Representative (IAR) and a licensed insurance agent in the state of California.
 There are many advantages to having an integrated in-house approach.

 Whether you're at the mid-point of your career, retired, or nearly retired - you need a financial plan.
 I provide clients a path to protect and grow their money for the long term.